risi-kondor/Snob2/python/doc/source/intro.rst

 Features
 ********

-* Custom classes for combinatorial objects such as integer partitions and Young tableau implemented in C++ for efficiency.
+* Classes for combinatorial objects such as integer partitions and Young tableau implemented in C++ for efficiency.
 * Classes for the symmetric group, conjugacy classes, quotient spaces, characters and irreducible representations of :math:`\mathbb{S}_n`.